EDIorg/quality-check-solutions/README.md

 ## Contributing

 We welcome contributions to improve this repository.
 If you would like to add or update a solution document, please use the `template.md` file as a starting point and follow the repository's structure.

+Modifications, including pull requests, are made through the `development` branch.
+Once changes are reviewed and approved, they will be merged into the `main` branch.